 Physical intimacy involves a deep emotional connection that is strengthened when you are in close sensual proximity to your spouse.
 Touching, both romantically and otherwise, can help strengthen this bond.

-How important is physical intimacy in a relationship?
+Is physical touch important in a relationship?
+What are the benefits of sex?
 Having this deep bond can have a positive effect on nearly every other aspect of your relationship.

-These are 10 benefits of physical intimacy in a relationship
+These are 10 benefits of sex in a relationship

 1. It’s an expression of love